Stiolto® Respimat® (as a combination product containing olodaterol and tiotropium)

 What SPECIAL PRECAUTIONS should I follow?

-tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-If you become pregnant while using olodaterol inhalation, call your doctor.
+tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+If you become pregnant while taking tiotropium, call your doctor.

 What SPECIAL DIETARY instructions should I follow?